StevenBuglione/open-webui/terraform/aws/PLAN.md

 ## 0. Current State & Learnings from Azure Work
 - Azure side is fully automated: Entra groups, OpenID app registration, LiteLLM SP, SCIM placeholder, and environment-specific outputs are available via `terraform/azure/envs/{nonprod,prod}`.
 Group object IDs and RBAC mappings now use meaningful LiteLLM team names (e.g., `owui-nonprod-admins`).
 - Terraform state for both Azure and AWS now resides in your personal `workspaces` S3 bucket (endpoint `https://s3.oremuslabs.app`), so all modules should assume remote state via that bucket + per-environment key.
-- Non-prod OpenWebUI URLs are canonicalized under `owui-nonprod.oremuslabs.app`.
+- Non-prod OpenWebUI URLs are canonicalized under `external.owui-prod.oremuslabs.app`.
 DNS is hosted in Cloudflare, so AWS certificates/DNS validation must integrate with Cloudflare APIs (or manual records) rather than Route53.
 - Secrets that originate in Entra (OIDC client secret, SCIM token) are **not** provisioned in Azure.
 We must create empty AWS Secrets Manager placeholders and instruct operators to insert the values after each run.

 ## 1. Objectives